This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Different Ways to Preserve Garlic by Freezing

 If you want to freeze minced garlic then you’ll need to puree the peeled garlic cloves in a food processor or blender.
-This minced garlic is great frozen in small containers that you can easily grab out of the freezer as needed.
+This minced garlic is great frozen in small containers that you can easily grab as needed.

-A good rule of thumb is one part garlic to two parts olive oil.
+A good rule of thumb is one part garlic to two parts oil.
 You’ll need to freeze garlic in an airtight container like small jars or a tightly sealed Ziploc bag with the date written on it.

-This packaging must be resistant to moisture so the olive oil can do its job to protect your pureed garlic inside the freezer container.
+This packaging must be resistant to moisture so the oil can do its job to protect your pureed garlic inside the container.

 Freezing Garlic in Oil in Ice Cube Trays

-Here’s one of my favourite ways to freeze garlic – we basically just chop the clove and fill ice cube trays with cloves, leaving room for the olive oil.
+Here’s one of my favourite ways to freeze garlic (we love the convenience) – we basically just chop the clove and fill ice cube trays with cloves, leaving room for the oil.

 Using a food processor to mince garlic is a very fast way to get your garlic preserved for eating later in the year.